Welcome to today's edition of the Rush 24-7 podcast.

 Built to win now, the Mets face the future at their peril.

-Now, stick with me on this.
+Now, stick with me on this, and you have to understand here.

 I don't care whether we're talking sports, whether we're talking entertainment, whether we're talking hard news, journalists are leftists.

-Even before the Mets were swept in Philadelphia last week, and then now this July 7th is the date of the story, so this is six days ago.
+Even before the Mets were swept in Philadelphia last week, and now this July 7th is the date of the story, so this is six days ago.

 They'd seen enough inept play, deflating losses, debilitating injuries, to call for Manaya to trade the team's older players and stars for young prospects and get a more competitive team next season.

-Uh mid-season fire sale is needed.
+Mid-season fire sale is needed.

-The Mets are in third place, four and a half games behind, blah, blah, but now here's here's the take on this.
+The Mets are in third place, four and a half games behind, blah, blah, blah.

-I'm not going to read the whole story to you, but sports writers, who are as leftist as any other journalists.
+I'm not going to read the whole story to you, but sports writers who are as leftist as any other journalists, they can sit here, they diagnose the financial problems of a struggling big market baseball team with no problem.

 The New York Mets, they come down, they've gone through this.

-Here's the Mets payroll problem, here's their financial problem.
+Here's the Mets payroll problem.

 They're in big trouble in the future.